crowcoder/IGAS_Workshop/WorkshopFiles/content/intro.md

 * Configuring and obtaining secrets from pipeline Variables, shared Library Variable Groups and Secure Files.
 * Transforming json configuration files during release pipelines.

+In this course you will be working with Azure Powershell commandlets.
+For best results, try to keep your Powershell terminal open throughout the workshop.
+Once you have authenticated and set your default Azure subscription (if necessary), you will not need to worry about those steps again unless you have to restart a new terminal session.

 Please move on to view the prerequisites in [prereqs.md](./prereqs.md)